Physical Model - Tables

 Object

-Contains all of the items not in Represention, PropertySet or Relationship.
+Contains all the items not in Represention, PropertySet or Relationship.

 Representation